 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 600D and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 600D and the Sony RX10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.